mcmchris/mcm-bl6523gx-lib/README.md

-# bl6523gx-energy-ic-arduino
+# MCM BL6523GX Library

+## Brief
-Arduino library for the BL6523GX energy metering chip
+An Arduino library to interface the BL6523GX Energy Meter IC with Arduino boards

+Note: tested with Arduino Nano ESP32